ankssri/bulkOperation/README.md

 2. jsonlTojson.js (bulkOperation.js references this file to convert .jsonl file .json )
 3. UploadFiles.js
 4. reformatJson.js (To reformat json file to change key names requried for File upload query.
 This scenario is specific to Files API as key name of downloaded file is different)
+5. UpdateCustomersEmailMarketing.js : New file added for customerEmailMarketingConsentUpdate

 bulkDownload.js executes following steps
 1. Form the mutation with bulkOperationsQuery.
 Update pagination to desired limit e.g. 100,000 for bulk operation